 1. From the Home screen, select Internet.

 The following screen displays:

-The fields that display in the Internet Setup screen depend on whether or not your Internet connection requires a login.
+The fields that display in the Internet Setup screen depend on whether your Internet connection requires a login.

-- Yes.
+- 2. Select a radio button in the Does your Internet connection require a login section as follows: - Yes.
 Select the encapsulation method and enter the login name.
-If you want to change the login time-out, enter a new value in minutes. - No. Enter the account and domain names, only if needed. - 2.
+If you want to change the login time-out, enter a new value in minutes. - No. Enter the account and domain names, only if needed. - 3.
 Enter the settings for the IP address and DNS server.

 The default settings usually work fine.
-If you have problems with your connection, check the ISP settings. - 3.
-Click Apply to save your settings. - 4.
+If you have problems with your connection, check the ISP settings.

+- 4. Click Apply to save your settings. - 5.
 Click Test to test your Internet connection.

-If the NETGEAR website does not display within 1 minute, see Chapter 10, Troubleshooting.
+If the NETGEAR website does not display within 1 minute, see Chapter 8, Troubleshooting.